 I would suggest to everyone interested (and disinterested for that matter) to include Mexico in their travel plans.
 Though I know nothing of the tourist resorts because it is not my style of travel, I can definitely vouch for the unmatched hospitality of Mexican people in general and HIGHLY recommend it.

-Have an excellent and safe journey. almost 6 years agoAnswered by funkjunkie via WorldNomads.com
+Have an excellent and safe journey. over 7 years agoAnswered by funkjunkie via WorldNomads.com